 It is important to use an induction system with built-in mechanisms for tracking the level of training performance and alert you when training needs to be renewed.

 8. Native integrations.

-A great system will easily integrate with most major HR, CRM and other business systems to make data syncing between departments and job functions easier.
+A great induction system will easily integrate with most major HR, CRM and other business systems to make data syncing between departments and job functions easier.

 9. Blended learning.

 Many businesses still need a more blended learning approach that incorporates system-led and on-the-job training.
 A great induction system will be able to:-